 - Ports and Outlets: 7 (AC, USB, DC, car port)

-In my experience, the BLUETTI AC70 is an excellent compact option for fellow RVers looking for something lightweight yet powerful enough for essential appliances.
+In my experience, the BLUETTI AC70 is an excellent compact solar generator option for fellow RVers looking for something lightweight yet powerful enough for essential appliances.
 After discussing with other RVers, we agreed it offers great portability while delivering reliable power for road trips and off-grid adventures.

 Capacity Test